 The different forms of angiotensin are denoted by Roman numerals, angiotensin I–IV.
 The hormones and the way they are activated are often referred to together as the renin–angiotensin system.

 The overall effect of angiotensin II is to increase blood pressure, body water and sodium content.
 Angiotensin II has effects on:

 The renin–angiotensin system is also activated by other hormones, including corticosteroids, oestrogen and thyroid hormones.
 On the other hand, natriuretic peptides (produced in the heart and central nervous system) can impede the renin–angiotensin system in order to increase sodium loss in the urine.

-Control of plasma sodium and potassium concentrations, and the regulation of blood volume and pressure, are all hormonal mechanisms which are impaired by low angiotensin levels.
+Control of plasma sodium and potassium concentrations, and the regulation of blood volume and pressure, are all hormonal mechanisms that are impaired by low angiotensin levels.
 Absence of angiotensin can be associated with retention of potassium, loss of sodium, decreased fluid retention (increased urine output) and low blood pressure.